-What is a Nature Strip?
+What is a nature strip?

-It is important to note that parking of any vehicles or trailers on the nature strip is prohibited.
+DID YOU KNOW?
+Parking of any vehicles or trailers on the nature strip is prohibited.